buildingblocks/Quick-Event-Tracking/README.md

 It's a jQuery plugin that tries to standardise and simplify the way event tracking is implemented within a project.
 It makes use of HTML5 data attributes and jQuery to try and minimise the effort and cross cutting concerns that tracking often puts into a project.

+It was created by Robert Stevenson-Leggett at <a href="http://www.building-blocks.com">Building Blocks</a> and is licenced under the MIT licence.

+#Usage

 There are 3 ways to use the plugin.
 Not all of these will fit every situation.

 ##Method 1 - Simple Unobtrusive Tracking